conduktor/conduktor-docs/docs/platform/navigation/console/kafka-connect/connector-autorestart/index.md

 Conduktor lets you enable **Auto-restart** on any connector instance.
 Once enabled, you can additionally configure the **delay** (default 10 minutes) between 2 consecutive restart attempts.

 :::caution
-For Confluent Cloud clusters, the auto-restart functionality will hit Confluent Cloud's [restart connector API](https://docs.confluent.io/cloud/current/api.html#tag/Lifecycle-(connectv1)/operation/restartConnectv1Connector).
+For Confluent Cloud Managed Connectors, the auto-restart functionality will hit Confluent Cloud's [restart connector API](https://docs.confluent.io/cloud/current/api.html#tag/Lifecycle-(connectv1)/operation/restartConnectv1Connector).
 This will restart the entire connector and all its associated tasks.
 This is the only publicly documented API that Confluent has exposed to achieve task restarts.
 :::

 ### How Auto-restart works